Stutimaha/My-DSA-Journey/README.md

 - [x] Solved 40 LeetCode problems
 - [x] Solved 50 LeetCode problems
 - [x] Solved 100 LeetCode problems
+- [x] Solved 200 LeetCode problems
-- [ ] Solved 200 LeetCode problems
+- [ ] Solved 300 LeetCode problems

 ⚠️ **Note**: This repository may not contain all of my solved LeetCode questions, and the solutions provided here may not cover all possible approaches.
-I have solved over 180 LeetCode problems so far, but only a few have been added to this repository.
+I have solved over 200 LeetCode problems so far, but only a few have been added to this repository.

 This repository serves as a representation of my progress and learning journey.
 I encourage you to explore my LeetCode profile [here](https://leetcode.com/Stutim/) to see my complete submissions and progress.